hthroop/MonusGRaMPS/src/ReadMe.md

 NEEDS WORK - decide how to deal with the microsites and time series (currently reduced to seasonal values but sample sizes are unbalanced)

 MicrobialBiomass.R
 Analysis of microbial biomass data.
-This code performs calculations, statistical analyses, and outputs figures.
+This code performs calculations, statistical analyses (ANOVA), and outputs figures.
 Multiple L1 files are combined into one df.
+A boxplot of combined depths is currently used in the manuscript.
+COMPLETE as of 2025-10-08

 OverallDOCresults.R